julianfalcionelli/SimpleRESTClientHandler/README.md

 You can pass to the  `Request Handler` object the parameters.
 The parameters can be a bundle or any object that use GSON, and automatically the library will parse the object to a valid json.

 ### JSON Array Request
-To make a request that returns a JSON Array you need to call the `makeJsonRequest`.
+To make a request that returns a JSON Array you need to call the `makeJsonArrayRequest`.

 ```java
 RestClientManager.getInstance().makeJsonArrayRequest(Request.Method.GET, url, new RequestHandler<>(new RequestCallbacks<List<ResponseItemModel>, ErrorModel>()